-The eligibility criteria for opening an NRE, NRO, and FCNR (B) account depends upon respective banks.
-However, specific eligibility criteria are followed by every financial institution in India in regards to NRI accounts.
+The eligibility criteria for opening an NRE, NRO, and FCNR (B) account depend upon respective banks.
+However, specific eligibility criteria are followed by every financial institution in India in regard to NRI accounts.
 The following categories of individuals can open these accounts –

 The documents required for NRI account are –